facebookresearch/fairseq/examples/xglm/XStoryCloze.md

-XStoryCloze consists of the professionally translated version of the [English StoryCloze dataset](https://cs.rochester.edu/nlp/rocstories/) (Spring 2016 version) to 10 non-English languages.
+XStoryCloze consists of the professionally translated version of the [English StoryCloze dataset](https://cs.rochester.edu/nlp/rocstories/) (Spring 2016 version) to 10 other languages.
 This dataset is released by Meta AI.

 # Languages
 ru, zh (Simplified), es (Latin America), ar, hi, id, te, sw, eu, my.